IntelliSensing/Fire_detect/README.md

 &emsp;torchvision==0.16.0<br>

 ## 5. Infrared Video Data Processing
+### &emsp;5.1 Processing Flow Chart
 <div align="center">
    <img src="https://img2.imgtp.com/2024/05/15/ZzJMvwoS.jpg"  width=912 height=295>
 </div>
+&emsp;In our experiments, we trained a total of three infrared fire detection models, Model v1 is trained using a coarsely machine annotated dataset, Model v2 is trained using a dataset annotated by a knowledge transfer model, and Model v3 is trained using a fine-annotated dataset by an image frame matching algorithm. <br/>
+The specific process is as follows:<br/>
 - The video data is cut into pictures every 10 frames in advance, and then processed.<br/>
 - Firstly, the original image is converted into a grayscale image, and then binarization is used to display the fire point in the image.<br/>
 - The position of the fire point in the image is obtained through edge detection, and then labeled data is obtained by adjacent box fusion as Dataset v1.<br/>